danielsidauruk/cloud-iac-demo/README.md

 #### Main App

-The Main App is a Node.js application using the Express framework.
+The Main App is a Node.js application.
 It provides a simple web interface to test the integration with other AWS services.

 <p align="center">
   <img src="diagram/app-main-web.png" alt="App Main Web"/>